EssamShenhab/EssamShenhab/README.md

 # Hey 👋 Essam here!

-A CSE Student, Data Scientist, and MLOps Enthusiast.
+A CSE Student, Data Scientist, and MLOps Engineer.
 Passionate about building scalable ML systems, crafting efficient software solutions, and bridging the gap between data and engineering.

 ---